 Many riders, even those who have a few years under their belt are scared of riding their motorcycles at night.
-The good news is that you don’t have to be scared of riding your motorcycle at night if you avoid doing certain things.
+The good news is that you don’t have to be scared of riding your motorcycle at night in Fall River, MA if you avoid doing certain elements.

 Riders rely on their eyesight when riding at night and it makes sense to be extra cautious given that our vision is not so great at night.